HdotZero9/Norses-Drugs/README.md

 - **NEW!** Fully customizable achievement system with multilingual support
 - **NEW!** Create your own custom achievements with different triggers and rewards
 - **NEW!** Configurable overdose effects with drug-specific consequences
+- **NEW!** PlaceholderAPI support for displaying drug tolerances and effectiveness

 ## 🧪 Default Drugs Included
 - **Heroin** – Strength & Speed